MiloAkerman/STM32-PowerStudies/README.md

 - [ ] Build and attach autoencoder for audio compression
 - [ ] Test inference

-Checkout **STM32HELP.md** for useful environment and debugging tips for the project!
+Checkout **STM32HELP.md** for useful environment and debugging tips!